open-telemetry/opamp-spec/specification.md

     OffersRemoteConfig             = 0x00000002;
     // The Server can accept EffectiveConfig in StatusReport.
     AcceptsEffectiveConfig         = 0x00000004;
-    // The Server can offer Addons.
+    // The Server can offer Packages.
-    OffersAddons                   = 0x00000008;
+    OffersPackages                 = 0x00000008;
-    // The Server can accept Addon status.
+    // The Server can accept Packages status.
-    AcceptsAddonsStatus            = 0x00000010;
+    AcceptsPackagesStatus          = 0x00000010;
-    // The Server can offer packages to install.
-    OffersAgentPackage             = 0x00000020;
-    // The Server can accept the installation status of the package.
-    AcceptsAgentPackageStatus      = 0x00000040;
     // The Server can offer connection settings.
-    OffersConnectionSettings       = 0x00000080;
+    OffersConnectionSettings       = 0x00000020;

     // Add new capabilities here, continuing with the least significant unused bit.
 }